opensafely/documentation/docs/pipelines.md

 <details>
   <summary>Click here for information on the exact steps that occur when each job is run locally</summary>

+What happens:

 1. A new, empty temporary directory for the job is created
 2. Any files in the local repo that _do not_ match the output patterns in the `project.yaml` are copied into the temporary folder
 3. Any output files from the job's dependencies are copied into the temporary folder
 4. The job is run
 5. All the files matching the specified output patterns are copied into the local repo
 6. The log files for the job are saved into the `metadata/` directory
 7. The temporary directory is deleted

 </details>